Plastic Processors for Less Than a Penny Apiece

 But now researchers have designed a new plastic processor, which they estimate will be able to be mass-produced for less than a penny.
 That's right — the new Flexicore chips could kick-start a world in which everything — from bandages to bananas — could have a chip, according to a report by IEEE Spectrum.

-The chip designs we currently use — even for the most basic microcontrollers — are too complex to be mass-produced in plastic.
+The chip designs we currently use — even for the most basic microcontrollers — are too complex to be mass-produced in plastic: You surely won't see a plastic processor on our list of best CPUs for gaming.
 This is the main issue these designs face, according to researchers at the University of Illinois Urbana-Champaign and flexible-electronics manufacturer PragmatIC Semiconductor — that existing chip designs are too complex for production on plastic with acceptable yields.

 Last year Arm and PragmatIC announced the development of the PlasticArm prototype, which implemented the Arm M0 processor design incorporating >56,000 semiconductor devices for a flexible and cheap microchip.
 This latest research suggests that a completely new architectural approach was needed to achieve usable yields and a sub-penny chip.